 Within the last decade(when?), social media has become an integral part of marketing.
 Within the last decade, companies have come to understand how they are being perceived by their audiences both inside and outside of their target market.
 Unfortunately, sometimes, a company makes claims about its products and services that aren’t true.

-The marketing is typically used to recover a tarnished reputation or establish a new, or even more successful reputation.
+Marketing is typically used to recover a tarnished reputation or establish a new, or even more successful reputation.

 Read also: Strategic lawsuit against public participation